Member Guide

 Savvy and Generous

-Through your generosity, you keep up with your monthly crowdfunding account deposits to help fund health care for the Crowd.
+Through your generosity, you keep up with your monthly commitment to help fund healthcare for the Crowd.
 When you need help with your bills, your fellow generous Members will help fund your care, too.

 Like-Minded and Health Aware